bogzbonny/yeehaw/docs/_DUMP.md

 this document will be deleted
 __________________________________________________

+01. BUG for inline TUI moving the mouse outside of the tui disables its from being able to click anymore - this has been the case FOR A WHILE, I suspect that it is getting caught in some kind of infinite loop

 05. Ability to use arrow keys to select menu item when menu is open
 10. table element